syncfusion-content/xamarin-docs/Xamarin/Essential-Chart/Getting-Started.md

 ---
 layout: post
-title: Getting-Started
+title: Getting Started with Essential chart | Syncfusion
-description: getting started
+description: This section provides a quick overview for working with Syncfusion Essential Chart for Xamarin.Forms.
 platform: xamarin
 control: Essential-Chart
 documentation: ug
 ---

-# Getting Started
+# Getting Started with Essential chart

 This section provides a quick overview for working with Essential Chart for Xamarin.Forms.
 You can walk through the entire process of creating a real world chart.